pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 ## DNS Redirect

 If you already own a custom domain, configure your registrar to redirect it to your Curling IO subdomain (for example, `www.examplecurling.com` → `yourclub.curling.io`).
-Keep the root/apex (`examplecurling.com`) forwarding to the `www` host if your registrar supports it.

 ## Getting Help Setting It Up